Morphine: Detection in body fluids

 Morphine and its major metabolites, morphine-3-glucuronide, and morphine-6-glucuronide, can be detected in blood, plasma, hair, and urine using an immunoassay.
 Chromatography can be used to test for each of these substances individually.
 Some testing procedures hydrolyze metabolic products into morphine before the immunoassay, which must be considered when comparing morphine levels in separately published results.
 Morphine can also be isolated from whole blood samples by solid phase extraction (SPE) and detected using liquid chromatography-mass spectrometry (LC-MS).

 Ingestion of codeine or food containing poppy seeds can cause false positives.

 A 1999 review estimated that relatively low doses of heroin (which metabolizes immediately into morphine) are detectable by standard urine tests for 1–1.5 days after use.
 A 2009 review determined that, when the analyte is morphine and the limit of detection is 1ng/ml, a 20mg intravenous (IV) dose of morphine is detectable for 12–24 hours.
 A limit of detection of 0.6ng/ml had similar results.

+Pharmacogenomics

+Genetic factors explain 49% of the pain response variance in the cold pressor test.
+Further the response variance to analgesia using alfentanil in the cold pressor test can be attributed to genetic effects at 60%.

+Morphine and its metabolites directly interact with several proteins, including: UGT2B7, OCT1 (SLC22A1), μ-opioid receptor (OPRM1), and P-glycoprotein (ABCB1 or MDR1).
+Furthermore catechol-O-methyltransferase indirectly affects efficacy of morphine.